SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 The current version has some limitations:

-The final bill is calculated but not printed.

-The order details are not displayed as a final receipt.

-The discount amount is calculated but not displayed.

-The subtotal after discount is calculated but not displayed.

-The tax amount is calculated but not displayed.

-The grand total is calculated but not displayed.

 Quantity input can cause a ValueError if the user enters non-numeric text.

-The program does not use dictionaries.

 The menu is hard-coded.